MariskaIJpelaar/Arrow-Spark-Engine/README.md

 1. SpArrow: the actual project to offload spark-computations to Arrow
 2. Data-Generator: a helper-submodule to generate parquet files containing a range of integers

-To build an indiviual project run:
+To build an individual project run:
 ```bash
 mvn --projects [module] [command]
 ```